Somehow, Sofia Vergara and Joe Manganiello have only been married for four years.

 "He smelled me and he couldn't help himself," Vergara quipped on Good Morning America shortly after they started dating.
 "That's all you need, if you want Joe."

-That sounds like a cute stab at self-deprecation, but Manganiello told People not long before they started dating, "I'm big into smell.
+Indeed, Manganiello told People not long before they started dating, "I'm big into smell.
 It's funny I got cast as a werewolf.
 There's something about the smell on that part of a woman's neck where it meets the jaw, ahhhh!
 It's heaven."

 Meant to be, right?